fgeorgatos/deployerjs/README.md

       "host": "127.0.0.1:22"                                // host adress + ssh port
       "ref": "origin/master",                               // remote branch
       "repo": "git@github.com:vmarchaud/deployerjs.git",    // git repo
-      "path": "/home/totallynotroot/myprod/",               // path where the deployement will be done "passphrase" : true,                                  //  if my rsa key have a passphrase "post-deploy": "npm install",                         // will be executed after update on remote system "post-deploy-local": "touch deploy.done",             // will be executed after update on local system
+      "path": "/home/totallynotroot/myprod/",               // path where the deployment will be done "passphrase" : true,                                  //  if my rsa key have a passphrase "post-deploy": "npm install",                         // will be executed after update on remote system "post-deploy-local": "touch deploy.done",             // will be executed after update on local system